nock/nock/README.md

 By default if the fixture doesn't exist, a `nockBack` will create a new fixture and save the recorded output for you.
 The next time you run the test, if the fixture exists, it will be loaded in.

-The `this` context of the call back function will be have a property `scopes` to access all of the loaded nock scopes
+The `this` context of the callback function will have a property `scopes` to access all of the loaded nock scopes.

 ```javascript
 var nockBack = require('nock').back;